Vancouver English Bay sailing conditions today

 UV / sun

-Moderate index — standard protection recommended. · peak near 13:00
+High index — plan sun protection before you leave the dock. · peak near 13:00

 What pushed the score — how we score